Fin-Murphy/rubiks-bench/README.md

 # RUBIKS BENCH

 I've always loved Rubik's cubes.
-They are a fun fidget to play with thinking, and are always satisfying to solve no matter how many times you do it.
-I was playing with one the other day and a thought came to me - can LLMs with all their abilities solve a text-based representation of a rubiks cube?
+They are a fun fidget and are always satisfying to solve no matter how many times you do it.
+I was playing with one the other day and it occurred to me that if I presented a model with a text-based Rubik's cube it might actually be able to solve it.

-Here is the answer to that question: a text-based rubik's cube script and a harness with which to test agents against it.
+Here is the solution: a text-based rubik's cube script and a harness with which to test agents against it.

-For reference, an average human (me) can solve a 3x3 in about a minute.
+For reference, an average human (me) with prior experience can solve a 3x3 in about a minute without much effort.

 Here is the code itself for now, my evaluation of all Anthropic's models is still ongoing.
 Play with it for yourself!

 A 3x3 Rubik's cube simulator with a text interface, plus a harness in which an LLM (headless Claude Code) tries to solve a scrambled cube one move at a time